 Cotton is an important material for Target and supports the livelihoods of over 250 million people around the world.
 Although the cotton industry has achieved significant improvements in resource efficiency and sustainable farming practices in the past decade, there remain social and environmental challenges in some countries, such as high pesticide and water usage.

-BCI exists to make global cotton production better for the people who produce it, better for the environment it grows in and better for the sector’s future, by developing Better Cotton as a sustainable mainstream commodity.
-The BCI program achieves this by encouraging continuous improvement in cotton farming practices – such as water usage and land management - by applying best practice standards, training, monitoring and assurance.
+Better Cotton exists to make global cotton production better for the people who produce it, better for the environment it grows in and better for the sector’s future, by developing Better Cotton as a sustainable mainstream commodity.
+The program achieves this by encouraging continuous improvement in cotton farming practices – such as water usage and land management - by applying best practice standards, training, monitoring and assurance.

-BCI is growing rapidly – accounting for nearly 20 per cent of global cotton production and sourced by over 93 brands and retailers around the world.
+Better Cotton is growing rapidly – accounting for over 20 per cent of global cotton production and sourced by over 200 brands and retailers around the world.
 It is truly a shared effort, encompassing people and organisations all the way from farms to fashion and textile brands.

-For more information please visit https://bettercotton.org/
+For more information please visit bettercotton.org